loyfael/LoyItemCooker/README.md

 # ITEMCOOKER
-This plugin permit to cooks items.
+This Minecraft plugin permit to cooks items.
 All items that can be baked in an oven / blast furnace / kiln are present.

 ## HARD DEPENDENCIES
 - LuckPerms